Pathology

 - Rarely: potential lymph node (if deemed oversize) and seroma/effusion aspirate for CD30 (if there is fluid collection).

-Capsules & Swabs:
+1. Capsules & Swabs:

 2. Fungi – The occurrence of fungi is rare, but has been found around saline and silicone breast implants.
 Saline implants that have valves are susceptible to microbial growth around them and inside the saline solution.
 Saline valves are permeable and allow body fluid/tissue in and allow colonization of microorganisms inside the implant.
 See saline implants and mold for more information.
 Mold can also occur around silicone implants as they disintegrate and allow body fluids to permeate the shell and implant.
 There have been reports of the fungus candida being found on silicone implants.
 Textured implants, both saline and silicone, allow body fluids to be soaked up by the textured surfaces, and therefore this also attracts fungus and provides an ideal breeding ground.
 Fungus thrives in warm and wet areas.
 Please note, fungi are slow growing and hard to detect on regular cultures, it can be a waste of money to check in most cases, especially for silicone implants.

-5. Foreign Materials – If you have silicone implants you can request for pathology to check the capsules for the foreign materials of silicone, silicon, and silica.
+4. Foreign Materials – If you have silicone implants you can request for pathology to check the capsules for the foreign materials of silicone, silicon, and silica.
 If you have the earlier versions of the implants before 1991, you can request for them to check for talc, silicone, silicon, and silica in your capsules.
 If you have polyurethane implants, you can request for them to check for polyurethane, talc, silicone, silicon, and silica.
 For more info see Stanford Pathology.

-In a news article: “The implants themselves weren’t ruptured at all, but my surgeon agreed to get the scar tissue that he removed that was around them tested for silicone,” Robinson said.
+“The implants themselves weren’t ruptured at all, but my surgeon agreed to get the scar tissue that he removed that was around them tested for silicone,” Robinson said.
 “Sure enough, it was riddled with it, which proved that even though the implants hadn’t ruptured at all, the silicone was still leeching into my body.”

-Resources for capsule testing:
+Resources for Capsule Testing:

-Implants:
+2. Implants:

-If you have saline implants, Mycometrics and Real Time can test saline fluid for mold and microorganisms.
+Saline Implants – Mycometrics and Real Time can test saline fluid for mold and microorganisms.
 It costs about $180 per implant and results generally take 3-4 weeks.
 If you want your implants back after the testing you have to specify it with them beforehand.

 Generally implants are sent to pathology more for the purpose of having their appearance and labeling recorded with any identifying marks, characters or numbers.
 This may be useful for those interested in legal proceedings.
 Plastic surgeons may be able to do this too.
 See the article, “The Importance of Documenting the Appearance and Status of Breast Implants at Time of Explantation.”
 If you do send your implants to pathology, ensure that they are not destroyed and will be returned back to you.